Funding Chart

 - Show a previously hidden line

+At least one exchange must remain visible.
 This is particularly useful when the chart has many overlapping lines and you want to focus on specific exchanges.

-Y-Axis Zoom
+Y-Axis Controls

 Buttons for controlling the vertical axis scale: